 Dimly visible near the corner at lower right, almost opposite the debouchment of the Missouri, is the mouth of the Cahokia Creek Diversion Channel, where an interpretive center is under construction (beginning in the summer of 2001) at the Lewis and Clark State Historic Site.

 Wood River, which lent its name to the Corps of Discovery's cantonment of the winter of 1803-1804, is out of sight, somewhere at upper right.

 The recent history of its riverine perigrinations can more or less clearly be read in the landforms and riparian vegetation evident in Jim Wark's photograph.
 The confluence today is thought to be several miles south of where it was in 1804, and a mile or two to the east.

-* Not to be confused with Big Muddy Creek, which enters the Missouri River—the really Big Muddy—a few miles upstream from Culbertson, Montana.
+- 1. Nicknamed Big Muddy, the Missouri River here should not be confused with Big Muddy Creek, which enters the Missouri River a few miles upstream from Culbertson, Montana.
 That's the stream "of a yellowish Colour" which, on April 29, 1805, Clark named "Martha's." or "Marthey's river in honor to the Selebrated M.F"—though nothing else is known about her.